evoluteur/evolutility-ui-react/README.md

 # Evolutility-UI-React

-Evolutility-UI-React provides a set of React Views to display and interact with objects of different data structures.
-These views work together to provide full web apps.

-With Evolutility-UI-React you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.

-Evolutility-UI-React works hand-in-hand with [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node) which provides the matching REST endpoints based on the same metadata.

-This project is a **work in progress**.
-I'm still learning React.
+Evolutility-UI-React is a set of **model-driven views** to Browse, Edit, List, Cards, and Charts data by writing models rather than code.

 ## Installation